The CMB Bispectrum

+We note that in fig.~\ref{fig:reconalphaWMAP5} there is one anomalous $3.4\sigma$ mode at $n=33$ with this choice of polynomical basis and ordering.
+The existence of an anomalous signal on the apparent lengthscale probed by this mode was also exhibited with an alternative basis and ordering.
+While this is interesting and may signify some primordial signal or some instrumental or foreground effect, as we shall see, this mode does not correlate well with the theoretical models under study in this paper.
+Of course, statistically we should expect to see some $2\sigma$$+$ mode coefficients, given that there are $\nmax=51$ of them.
+Nevertheless, the apparent height of the $n=33$ mode is accentuated because the WMAP7 signal is generally lower than expected given the simple experimental noise model employed (see last section).
+We are investigating the robustness of this signal using the full WMAP7 data ($\lmax =1000$) with alternative trigonometric basis functions at higher resolution \cite{FergLigShell2012}.

 The extracted mode coefficients $\bbRn$ from fig.~\ref{fig:reconalphaWMAP5} can be used to reconstruct the full 3D WMAP bispectrum using (\ref{eq:cmborthmodes}).
 The result of this partial sum is shown in fig.~\ref{fig:3dreconWMAP5}, together with a series of transverse slices through the bispectrum shown in fig.~\ref{fig:3dreconslices}.
-Visually the WMAP bispectrum bears a qualitative similarity to the local CMB bispectrum already used for pipeline validation, illustrated in fig.~\ref{fig:3drecon}.
-As we shall discuss, there appears to be some local signal emerging from the WMAP data, but the periodicity of the other features does not match well with scale-invariant primordial models.
-Nevertheless, the orthonormal mode coefficients $\bbRn$ plotted in fig.~\ref{fig:reconalphaWMAP5} do not individually show significant deviations away from Gaussianity, presuming the accuracy of the nearly constant mode variances which are also plotted.
+Visually the WMAP bispectrum bears some qualitative resemblance to the local CMB bispectrum in the squeezed limit which could be consistent with some local or local-type contribution, but the periodicity of the other features does not match well with scale-invariant primordial models (whose periodicities are determined entirely by the transfer functions).
+The orthonormal mode coefficients $\bbRn$ plotted in fig.~\ref{fig:reconalphaWMAP5} do not individually show significant deviations away from Gaussianity (but for one anomaly), given the nearly constant mode variances which are also plotted.